-Our administrative expenses increased by RMB6.4 million or 20.9% from RMB30.6 million for the year ended 31 December 2013 to RMB37.0 million for the year ended 31 December 2014.
-The increase was a combined result of (i) the increase in listing expenses by RMB3.9 million which mainly reflected the progress of our Listing; (ii) the increase in salaries and staff benefits by RMB1.9 million primarily as a result of the increase in headcount of management, human resources, administrative and finance staff; and partially offset by the decrease in bank handling charges incurred since we had less bank borrowings during the year.
+Our administrative expenses increased by approximately RMB39.4 million or approximately 106.5% from approximately RMB37.0 million for the year ended 31 December 2014 to approximately RMB76.4 million for the year ended 31 December 2015.
+The increase was a combined result of (i) the increase in listing expenses by RMB0.4 million which mainly reflected our Listing in January 2015; (ii) the issuance of share options in June 2015 which recognised expense of approximately RMB27.3 million; and (iii) increase in professional fee after the Listing.